-(a)(c)(d)(e): The facility provided ICE Directive 11087.1 for compliance review which mandates, "The FOD should ensure that before placing detainees together in a hold room, there shall be consideration of whether a detainee may be at a high risk of being sexually abused or assaulted, and, when appropriate, shall take necessary steps to mitigate any such danger to the detainee.
+(a)(c)(d)(e): The facility provided ICE Directive 11087.1 for compliance review which mandates, "The FOD should ensure that before placing detainees together in a hold room, there shall be consideration of whether a detained may be at a high risk of being sexually abused or assaulted, and, when appropriate, shall take necessary steps to mitigate any such danger to the detainee.
 The FOD shall ensure that the following criteria are considered in assessing detainees for risk of sexual victimization, to the extent that the information is available: Whether the detainee has a mental, physical, or developmental disability; The age of the detainee; The physical build and appearance of the detainee; Whether the detainee has previously been incarcerated or detained; The nature of the detainee's criminal history; Whether the detainee has any convictions for sex offenses; Whether the detainee has self-identified as Lesbian, Gay, Bisexual, Transgender or Intersex (LGBTI) or gender nonconforming; Whether the detainee has self-identified as previously experiencing sexual victimization; and The detainee's own concerns about his or her physical safety.
-For detainees identified as being at high risk for victimization, the FOD shall provide heightened protection, including continuous direct sight and sound supervision, single-housing, or placement in a hold room actively monitored (b) (7)(E) by a staff member sufficiently proximate to intervene, unless no such option is feasible.
+For detainees identified as being at high risk for victimization, the FOD shall provide heightened protection, including continuous direct sight and sound supervision, single-housing, or placement in a hold room actively monitored on video by a staff member sufficiently proximate to intervene. unless no such option is feasible.
 The FOD shall implement appropriate controls on the dissemination of any sensitive information regarding a detainee provided pursuant to screening procedures."
-The Auditor was provided with a Risk Classification Assessment (RCA) for review.
-The Auditor additionally observed the SFHR intake procedure which included keeping detainees in separate holding cells and processing each detainee separately.
-The facility has access to special alert information on each detainee prior to the detainee arriving on site.
-Special needs or alerts can be entered into the system for staff to review such as disability, prior victimization or if the detainee identifies as gay, lesbian, bisexual, transgender, intersex, or gender nonconforming.
-Any special alerts are also noted on intake paperwork that is given to staff upon detainee arrival.
-SFHR utilizes the RCA which includes information on whether the detainee has a mental, physical, or developmental disability, the age of the detainee, whether the detainee has been previously incarcerated or detained, the nature of the detainee's criminal history, disciplinary information, whether the detainee has selfidentified as LGBTI or gender nonconforming, whether the detainee has self-identified as having previously experienced sexual victimization, and the detainee's own concerns about his or her physical safety.
-Staff review the information and will house detainees accordingly within the facility.
+The Auditor was provided with a Risk Classification Assessment (RCA) for review, RCA ERO refresher training slides and the RCA in EARM 5.0 quick reference guide.
+The facility further provided a detainee in-processing form that is utilized for each detainee processed into YHR.
+The Auditor had an ICE staff member walk her through the intake procedure.
+The facility is provided special alert or needs information on each detainee prior to the detainee arriving onsite.
+Special needs or alerts can also be entered into the system for staff to review such as disability, prior victimization or if the detainee identifies as gay, lesbian, bisexual, transgender, intersex, or gender nonconforming.
+Any special alerts are also noted on intake paperwork that is given to staff upon the detainee's arrival.
+YHR utilizes the RCA which includes information on whether the detainee has a mental, physical, or developmental disability, the age of the detainee, whether the detainee has been previously incarcerated or detained, the nature of the detainee's criminal history, disciplinary information, whether the detainee has selfidentified as LGBTI or gender nonconforming, whether the detainee has self-identified as having previously experienced sexual victimization, and the detainee's own concerns about his or her physical safety.
+Staff review the information and will hold detainees accordingly within the facility.
 Appropriate controls are maintained for sensitive information and certain areas of the system can only be accessed based on job duties.
-Interview with PSA Compliance Manager, the Designee on the Detainee Risk Assessment, confirmed that the RCA is utilized and detainees with special needs or vulnerabilities would be housed in cells closest to the processing area.
-The designee further confirmed that consideration for cell assignment is based on alerts, the RCA, information received by the sending facility or information obtained from the Deportation Officer assigned to the case.
+Interview with the SDDO/PSA Compliance Manager confirmed that the RCA is utilized and detainees with special needs or vulnerabilities would be detained in cells closest to the intake area.
+The designee further confirmed that consideration for cell assignment is based on alerts, the RCA, information received by the sending facility and information obtained from the Deportation Officer assigned to the case.
+Interviews with two ICE staff confirmed that paperwork, to include the assessment, is completed prior to placing a detainee in the holding cell.
+As there were no detainees processed into the facility during the onsite, there were no records for the Auditor to review.